otrv4/otrv4/otrv4.md

   return R, Cs, Cr
 ```

-This is done by:

-TODO: specify how to compute the share secret: serialize point and hash it with the MPI: SHA3-256(serializedECkey(POINT) || DHkey)

 Both side will compare their public keys to choose a chain key for sending and receiving: